 Spain's monarchy seems to be working.
 In 1975, when the king assumed the throne after Franco's death, he was called "Juan Carlos the Brief," implying that his reign would be short.
 But almost overnight he distanced himself from Franco's dark legacy and became a hardworking and serious sovereign.
 He staved off a coup attempt in 1981, and he and the other Spanish royals remain popular.
 Juan Carlos even makes do on a meager $7 million salary -- less than one-tenth of what England's Queen Elizabeth II is reputed to earn in a year.

-The author John Hooper, in an updated version of his 1986 bestseller, The New Spaniards, remains optimistic about Spain's future, in spite of its economic problems.
+The author John Hooper, in an updated version of his 1986 bestseller, The New Spaniards, remains optimistic about Spain's future.
 He suggests that Spaniards not forget that "to be true to themselves they may need to be different from others."
 Hooper believes that the new Spain will have arrived at adulthood "not on the day it ceases to be different from the rest of Europe, but on the day that it acknowledges that it is."
 Hooper was referring to the exotic, romantic, and varied faces of Spain that set it apart from other nations of Europe, ranging from flamenco to bullfighting and from Moorish architecture to pagan ceremonies.
 Nowhere -- not even in Italy -- are the festival and traditional, flamboyant dress more a part of annual life than in Spain, where religious processions are full of intense passion.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.